Information loss under coarse-graining: a geometric approach

 After $n$ steps, the kernel can be recast into the form of Equation~\ref{kerneleq} provided parameters are renormalized to $\theta^{\tilde \mu (n)}=n^{1-\mu/2} \theta^{\mu}$ where the spatial coordinate is rescaled according to $y^{(n)} = n^{-1/2} y$.
 The continuous limit here gives $d \theta^\mu/d \log n = (1 - \mu/2) \theta^\mu$ so that $\beta^\mu=(1 - \mu/2) \theta^\mu$.
 The Kernel after $n$ steps becomes

 We are interested in the case where observations occur at a scale much larger than $\tau$.
-In addition, for a fixed trajectory, the number of data points reduce by a factor of $n$, rescaling the metric in the discrete contribution corresponding to the first term in eq.~\ref{lieequation}.
+In addition, for a fixed trajectory, the number of data points reduce by a factor of $n$, rescaling the metric in the discrete contribution corresponding to the third term in eq.~\ref{lieequation}.
 In the case of diffusion, the metric depends only on $\theta^2$ which is itself invariant under the RG operation.
-Hence, the second term in eq.~\ref{lieequation} is zero so that the parameter dependence of the metric doesn't contribute to its change on rescaling.
-This is in part because of our choice of coordinates.
-In different coordinates, this term could contribute to the change in the metric since the individual terms in eq.~\ref{lieequation} are not covariant.
-However, the Lie derivative as a whole is covariant so that the total change in the metric transforms covariantly under a change of coordinates.
-Finally, near the Gaussian fixed point the new metric is given by:
+Hence, the first term in eq.~\ref{lieequation} is zero so that the parameter dependence of the metric doesn't contribute to its change on rescaling.
+This is in part because of our choice of parameters.
+In a different parameterization, this term could contribute to the change in the metric since the individual terms in eq.~\ref{lieequation} are not covariant.
+However, the Lie derivative as a whole is covariant so that the total change in the metric transforms covariantly under a change of parameters.
+Finally, the contribution of the second term in Eq.~\ref{lieequation} is given in a straightforward way with the eigenvalues $\lambda^{(\mu)} = (1 - \mu/2)$ and the new metric near the Gaussian fixed point the new metric is given by:

-For diffusion, the mean $\theta^{(1)}$ is the only relevant variable in the sense of having RG exponent $>0$, and it is exactly preserved under this coarse-graining procedure.
-The standard deviation is the next most distinguishable parameter, marginal in the RG sense, and under coarse-graining it becomes harder to see.
+For diffusion, the mean $\theta^{(1)}$ is the only relevant variable in the sense of having RG exponent $>0$, and its corresponding FIM eigenvalue is exactly preserved under this coarse-graining procedure.
+This makes sense: the mean drift is given by the two endpoints, unchanged under coarse-graining.
+Our main new prediction is that this is also true for the relevant variables in general statistical mechanical systems.

+The standard deviation is the next most distinguishable parameter, marginal in the RG sense, and under coarse-graining it becomes harder to see as quantified by the decreasing value of $g_{22}^{(n)}$ as $n$ increases.
 All other parameters become even more indistinguishable at late times.
 This framework quantifies the irreversibility of the RG through the inability to distinguish irrelevant variables at long time or length scales.